Suman-B-3/NASSCOM-Packaging_Fundamentals_Design_and_Testing/README.md

    - 2 - Reliability and Performance Testing of Semiconductor Packages

-5. Package Design ans Modelling: Building a Semiconductor Package from Scratch
+5. Package Design ans Modelling: Building a Semiconductor Package from Scratch: (Project2.aedt)
    -----------------------------------------------------------------------------

    - 1 - Introduction to Package Cross-Section Modelling in ANSYS Electronics Desktop (AEDT)